Nithin10180/customer-churn-prediction/README.md

 The models were compared based on their forecasting errors.

-The evaluation results are stored in:
+The evaluation results are stored in: ```text outputs/model_metrics.csv

 # Demand Forecasting